 When asked about Dune, many people are more likely to remember Sting in his winged underpants (from the 1984 David Lynch adaptation) than other more relevant plot elements.
 Originally a classic novel, Dune featured the nomadic Fremen – a people with a dedication to the preservation of water on the desert planet and whose long exposure to the spice melange had rendered their eyes a very distinctive blue.

 Krier has some suitably impressive credentials to back her up.
 As well as being a trained pianist, she’s also worked with the likes of Philip Glass and Steve Reich in the past.
-Back in 2006 she was a founder-member of Gothic electronica outfit VICTOIRE and later went on to co-found synth trio LOVE LIKE DELOREANS.
-More recently, she’s been collaborating with composer Lukas Ligeti with the experimental group KALEIDESCOPE POINT.
+Back in 2006 she was a founder-member of Gothic electronica outfit Victorie and later went on to co-found synth trio Love Like Deloreans.
+More recently, she’s been collaborating with composer Lukas Ligeti with the experimental group Kaleidoscope Point.